Overview

 Learn about the origin of per- and polyfluoroalkyl substances, their toxicity, regulation, and environmental impact.
 Explore the analytical potential and limitations of PFAS detection and discover the state-of-the art approaches to the separation and destruction of PFAS during water treatment.

 PFAS - or ‘forever chemicals’ - are man-made compounds with strong carbon-fluoride bonds in their molecular structure.
 This bond confers many desirable properties in the chemical, but also makes it nearly indestructible and very difficult to remove from water and other environments.
-High and long-term exposure to PFAS has been known to increase the risk of cancer risk and liver problems and harm the reproductive and immune systems.
+High and long-term exposure to PFAS has been known to increase the risk of cancer and liver problems and harm the reproductive and immune systems.

-This course comprehensively explores per- and polyfluoroalkyl substances (PFAS).
-Your will learn about PFAS molecular structures, their physico-chemical characteristics and the (eco) toxicity of the main PFAS groups.
 You will gain an understanding of the industrial origins of PFAS, their pathways into environmental systems, expected concentration ranges, the analytical possibilities and limitations of PFAS detection in environmental samples and current attempts to regulate PFAS in Europe.
+Leading experts in the field will give advice on planning sampling campaigns and the interpretation of results.

-In this course you will learn about this state-of-the-art approaches to PFAS separation and destruction.
+In this course you will learn about the state-of-the-art approaches to PFAS separation and destruction.
 You will learn about and compare concentration technologies’ performance in separating PFAS.
 You will also learn about various PFAS destruction technologies, assessing their readiness levels, performance, and efficiency.

 The course offers video tours of PFAS research labs and facilities, a water treatment plant, a variety of interviews with peer professionals, and provides high-quality learning material.